 Among the most durable type of bock, it is one of the most peculiar and weird beers in the world.
 This beer is a highly alcoholic and malty drink.
 It is habitually made by freezing Bock or Doppelbock until ice forms.
 Afterwards, the ice is removed, leaving a highly concentrated refreshment in terms of alcohol.

-This process is usually hard to execute, so getting an authentic Eisbock can be difficult.
-This beer's levels of alcohol are around 9-15%, which makes this drink have a vibrant and robust flavor, with malty sweetness and a pleasant alcoholic finish, which users love.
+This process of brewing an Eisbock is usually hard to execute, so getting an “authentic Eisbock” can be difficult.
+This beer’s levels of alcohol are around 9-15%, which makes this drink have a vibrant and robust flavor, with malty sweetness and a pleasant alcoholic finish, which users love.

 This one is a bold and intense malty beer.
 It is considered one of the most energetic styles of beers.
 Although many users who have tried this beer say it is malty, bittersweet or sweet at times, it is a highly alcoholic choice for sure.